Life at Camp

 Designed for those teens looking to develop their leadership skills, camp leadership programs offer both a learning experience and camp fun!
 Spend your days learning new skills; role modeling, public speaking, behavior management, group teambuilding and so much more.
 Then take the skills you have learned and work with the younger campers, leading them in traditional camp activities.

 Take your camping skills to new levels!
-Programs offered include a 4-day canoe trip down the Menominee River and a 4-day backpacking trip on the Ice Age Trail.
+Programs offered include a 4-day canoe trip down the Menominee River, a 4-day backpacking trip on the Ice Age Trail, and a 6-day backpacking trip at Pictured Rocks National Lakeshore.
 Time will be spent in camp before and after the trip, getting ready for and then unpacking from the adventure.
 All wilderness trips are led by highly trained staff who focus on teaching wilderness skills while developing a strong group dynamic.